 There are six pools, one in each ward, and 12 tennis courts.
+Courts 1, 3, and 12 are striped for pickleball.
 Residents must present a current Fairlington Villages photo ID card to use the swimming pools and tennis courts.
 New residents may obtain IDs for a \$10 fee by producing proof of ownership or a copy of their lease.
 Only tenants named in the lease may receive an ID.
 Lost cards may be replaced at the Management Office for a fee.
 Cards are revalidated each spring with a sticker at no cost.
 The swimming pool schedule and a list of rules are distributed in the spring in the North Fairlington News and posted on the Fairlington Villages website.

-The pools are staffed by lifeguards, check the website for pool hours.
+The pools are staffed by lifeguards, see the website for pool rules and hours.
 Photo by Mark Johnson.